 After completion of a trade school program, it’s common for students to participate in an apprenticeship program.
 These programs typically last three to four years and provide on-the-job training and experience under the guidance of a skilled welder.

-The cost of an apprenticeship can vary depending on the program; some are free, while others may require a small fee for materials and supplies.
-However, the long-term benefit of gaining valuable experience and networking opportunities can outweigh any upfront costs.
+The cost of an apprenticeship can vary depending on the program; some are free, while others may require a small fee for materials and supplies, however, most apprenticeships pay you for your work.
+Plus, you gain valuable experience and networking opportunities that will outweigh any upfront costs.

 If you want to pursue a welding career, start by researching different programs and their associated costs.
 Keep in mind that the cheapest option may not always be the best one, as it’s important to choose a program that will provide you with the necessary skills and knowledge for your desired career path.